Muzzman111/SyncScribe/README.md

      ```

 2. **Copy the Plugin File**
-   - Copy the file `SynchronizedLyricsDualLanguage.py` from the Lyric_Translator folder into the events folder from the previous step.
+   - Copy the file `SynchronizedLyricsDualLanguage.py` from the SyncScribe folder into the events folder from the previous step.

 3. **Activate the Plugin**
    - Open Quod Libet, navigate to **File > Plugins**, scroll down until you see "Synchronized Lyrics Dual Language," check the box, and close the dialog.